-Note: This topic was written before Save as Biarcs was developed for the Cams.
-Biarcs are tangent at each transition around the cams.
+Note: This topic was written before Save as Biarcs was developed for Cams.
+Biarcs are tangent and thus very smooth.

 Also, you can use the Save as icon to save the cam as a STEP file.